Generate a (console/LaTeX/word/excel/txt) report classifying nodes and comparing models

 Logical; default

 FALSE.
 WhenTRUE, keep all original RHS terms that are not in the DAG (e.g., fixed effects, interactions, splines, convenience covariates) in the minimal and canonical formulas.
-WhenFALSE(default), RHS terms not present as DAG nodes are dropped from those derived formulas.- omit_intercept
+WhenFALSE(default), RHS terms not present as DAG nodes are dropped from those derived formulas.- exclude

 Logical; drop intercept rows from the model comparison display (default